 I also noticed that their screams failed to deter the mosques; the effigies in the temples did not care about their sufferings.
-Only the blood of the fools kept on staining the stones of the holy buildings.
-Who will dare to erase the stain of stigma from the temples and mosques, my hero?
-The future is taking preparations for the hero yet to come.
+Only the blood of the fools continued to stain the stones of the holy buildings.
+Who would dare to erase the stain of stigma from the temples and mosques, my hero?
+The future awaits the hero’s arrival.

-The Great Spirit is approaching, the infinite being who will destroy the meeting place of these drunken religious fanatics.
+The Great Spirit approaches, the infinite being who will destroy the meeting place of these drunken religious fanatics.
 He will demolish the temples and the mosques and bring together all human beings under a single dome of the sky.

 I am aware that the self-proclaimed “private secretaries” of the creator will chase me away by throwing their hats and caps, and blowing their shikhas, and yet they are the ones that will fall.
 They are the fanatics.
 They have not drunk the light of truth, but the alcohol of the shastra.

 Those who hit Muhammad and barricaded his path, those that killed Jesus, have risen again and are in the act of hitting humanity—hurting people like Moses, Jesus and Muhammad.
 Where are all those prophets who died while saving human beings?
 They came to save humanity, and today it is their perverted disciples who are causing so much offence to humanity.

 The God of humanity is imprisoned today in the secured unit of the temple, in the reformatory of the mosque, in the jail of the church.
 The mullah, the purut, and the priest are guarding him.
 On the throne of the Creator sits the devil.